Parameter memory (Parameter Store)

 The processes in which the selected parameter is used are checked here.
 The processes found are displayed in a list.

-Parameters that are used in Groovy script cannot be determined with 100% reliability.
+Parameters used in Groovy script cannot be determined 100%.

 Click "OK" to save the changes and close the dialog again.